Ftan91/Deep-Learning-Classifier-for-Waste-Image/README.md

 - pictures may include elements of both organic and recyclable
 - clean pictures (not a reflection of reality) vs noisy background
 - some images are incorrectly labelled across both labels
+- some images represent posters / flyers of labelled class and as such is not very clear cut

 ![Recyclable](images/recyclable.png)
 ![Organic](images/organic.png)